API6Sem22/API6Doc/README.md

   <h2 style="font-family:roboto;"> Project access</h2>
     <p>The back-end of the project can be access in <a href="https://github.com/API6Sem22/API6Back">this link</a>.</p>
+    <p>The personal data consent documentation can be access in <a href="https://github.com/API6Sem22/API6Doc/blob/main/TERMO%20DE%20CONSENTIMENTO%20PARA%20TRATAMENTO%20DE%20DADOS%20PESSOAIS.docx.pdf">this link</a>.</p>
+    <p>The MongoDB Database Documentation can be access in <a href="https://github.com/API6Sem22/API6Doc/tree/main/MongoDB%20Database%20Documentation">this link</a>.</p>

 <p align="center"> <img src="https://github.com/guiftavares/Registro-de-Livros/blob/main/Group%2040linha.png"></p>